 “Your stove isn’t level.”

 “My stove isn’t level?”
-I poked timidly at the contents of the plate with my fork, “And that’s that why this is purple?”
+I poked timidly at the contents of the plate with my fork, “And that’s why this is purple?”

 “I don’t know why it turned purple, ” she snapped defensively.

 “It just seems like a really strange color for…”

 “Never mind the color.
 Are you going to try it or not?”